Paulinho (footballer, born January 1983): R&F

 On 7 August 2018, Paulinho left Kitchee after one season to sign with R&F. He was released at the end of his contract on 19 June 2019.

 HKFC

-In October 2022, Paulinho returned to top-flight and joined HKFC.
+In October 2022, Paulinho returned to the top flight and joined HKFC.

-On November 6th, Paulinho made his debut for HKFC in the Hong Kong Sapling Cup and scored twice to finish off his debut against Tai Po FC.
+On 6 November 2022, Paulinho made his debut for HKFC in the Hong Kong Sapling Cup and scored twice to finish off his debut against Tai Po.

+Paulinho retired from professional football at the end of the 2023–24 season.
+He became the assistant coach and the U-18 manager of the club for the Hong Kong Youth Premier League squad.

 International career

 Paulinho was born and raised in Brazil, but became a naturalized Hong Kong citizen.
 Paulinho acquired his HKSAR passport on 31 October 2015, making him eligible to represent Hong Kong on the international level.

-Paulinho made his international debut for Hong Kong in a friendly against Myanmar on 7 November 2015 and scored his first goal against Maldives in 2018 FIFA World Cup qualification – AFC Second Round on 12 November 2015.
+Paulinho made his international debut for Hong Kong in a friendly against Myanmar on 7 November 2015 and scored his first goal against Maldives in 2018 FIFA World Cup qualification – AFC second round on 12 November 2015.